 Platypus has been making water bottles for over 20 years, and in that time the company has refined its designs to be leaner, stronger, and more versatile.
-The Platypus SoftBottle is about as lightweight as a water bottle can get, it attaches to popular ultralight water filters, and is as reliable as a soft bottle can be.

 For these reasons and more we’re awarding the Platypus SoftBottle as our Classic Pick for the Ultralight Backpacker.